Dynamixel

 servo_idThe IDs of the Dynamixel servos.
 If this parameter is not set, the module will scan for servosstring

 index_modeThe relation between the indices of the input and output arrays and the IDs of the servos.
-In direct mode, the index of the arrays correponds to the IDs of the servos while in indirect mode the inputs and outputs has the same size as the number of servos.listdirect
+In direct mode, the index of the arrays correponds to the IDs of the servos while in indirect mode the inputs and outputs has the same size as the number of servos.choices:

 angle_unitWhat units should be used for position inputs and outputs?
-0-360 (degrees), 0-2π (radians), or 0-1, where 1 either corresponds to 360° (tau) or the maximum angle for servo (range)listdegrees
+0-360 (degrees), 0-2π (radians), or 0-1, where 1 either corresponds to 360° (tau).choices:

 max_servo_idThe maximum servo ID to scan for.
 This parameter must be increased if servos with higher IDs are used.
 The value can be decreased to speed up the start-up of the module.int32